About the search types: (available to logged-in users)

 new into your own bio, it won't be searchable until tomorrow.

 by USA County

-Enter a county name and optionally, a 2-letter state code.
+Enter a county name and optionally, a comma followed by a 2-letter state code.
 For example,

 given state, enter only the two-letter state code.